2019 NBA Awards

-The 2019 NBA Awards were the 3rd annual awards show by the National Basketball Association (NBA), held on June 24, 2019, at Barker Hangar in Santa Monica, California and hosted by Shaquille O’Neal.
+The 2019 NBA Awards were the 3rd annual awards show by the National Basketball Association (NBA), held on June 24, 2019, at Barker Hangar in Santa Monica, California and hosted by Shaquille O'Neal.

+This is currently the last edition of the NBA Awards show.
+In future seasons, award winners were announced throughout TNT's coverage of the playoffs.

 Winners and finalists

 The full list of finalists were announced on May 17, 2019.